To End All Wars

 To End All Wars is a 2001 war film starring Robert Carlyle, Kiefer Sutherland and Sakae Kimura and was directed by David L. Cunningham.
-The film is based on Through the Valley of the Kwai, an autobiography of Scottish captain Ernest Gordon.
+The film is based on Through the Valley of the Kwai, an autobiography of Ernest Gordon, then a Scottish Captain, later the Presbyterian Dean of the Princeton University Chapel.

 Plot

 The film is set in a Japanese prisoner of war labour camp where the inmates are building the Burma Railway during the last three and a half years of World War II.
 Captain Ernest Gordon was a company commander with the 2nd Battalion, Argyll and Sutherland Highlanders who fought in several battles in the Malayan Campaign and the Battle of Singapore before being captured and made a prisoner of war by the Japanese.

 Cast

 Production

 It was filmed primarily on the island of Kauai, Hawaii, with some excerpt shots of Thailand.
 The film was rated R in the U.S. for war violence and brutality, and for some language.
 The film was produced by Jack Hafer and David Cunningham.